 West Yorkshire Pension Fund Investments

+I would like the Pension Fund to set a timescale for fossil fuel divestment, following on from this statement.
 I am concerned about climate change and I am also concerned about whether the WYPF will be able to pay pensions and whether this may impact on my council taxes as a West Yorkshire resident.

 - Climate change is already impacting weather internationally, nationally, locally, e.g. by increasing the frequency of extreme weather events like the floods of late 2015 seen in West Yorkshire.
 These not only cause inconvenience but also impose significant costs on local residents, in terms of repairing property, and on local and central government in terms of repairing buildings and infrastructure and reinforcing or building better flood defences.
 We all need to take action to limit expected future climate change and further extreme weather events, and the private and public costs associated with them.